AvatarPHP/Glide-CSRF/README.md

 ## Composer

-You can install the bindings via Composer.
-Run the following command:
+You can install the bindings via Composer,Run the following command:

 ```composer require avatarphp/glide-csrf```